 Raymond W. Holdsworth joined our Board of Directors in 2009.
 He serves as the chairperson of our Nominating and Corporate Governance Committee and is a member of our Compensation and Strategy, Mergers and Acquisitions Committees.
 Mr. Holdsworth previously served as Vice Chairman of Corporate Development for AECOM from October 2005 through March 2009.
 Mr. Holdsworth joined AECOM in 1992 and held a number of positions, including President, before being named Vice Chairman in 2005.
 During his tenure at AECOM, he led a variety of outreach, growth and diversification activities.
 Mr. Holdsworth began his career at Peat Marwick Mitchell and worked in California's Office of Transportation Planning and Research.
-He has also held senior management positions with DMJM, an engineering/architectural firm in the transportation and infrastructure industry which is now a major operating subsidiary of AECOM, International Technology Corp. and Parsons Brinckerhoff Quade & Douglas Inc., a company that provides strategic consulting, planning, engineering, and program and construction management services relating to infrastructure.
-Mr. Holdsworth serves as a director of Sundt Corporation, Inc., a private company that builds projects for public and private clients throughout the United States.
+He has also held senior management positions, including president, with DMJM, an engineering/architectural firm in the transportation and infrastructure industry which is now a major operating subsidiary of AECOM.
+He worked for International Technology Corp. and Parsons Brinckerhoff Quade & Douglas Inc., a company that provides strategic consulting, planning, engineering, and program and construction management services relating to infrastructure.
 Mr. Holdsworth received a B.A. in English in 1964 from Lake Forest College and an M.B.A. in 1969 from the University of Pennsylvania, Wharton School of Business.
 He is a former Chairman of the California Chamber of Commerce and a former Vice Chairman of the Civil Engineering Research Foundation/International Institute.
-We believe that Mr. Holdsworth's background in engineering and experience as the Vice Chairman of Corporate Development for AECOM during the time when it became a public company provides useful insight to the Board with regard to our growth strategy and strategic initiatives.
+As a past trustee of the California State University system, he chaired the Audit committee for three consecutive years.
+We believe that Mr. Holdsworth's background in engineering and experience as the Vice Chairman of Corporate Development for AECOM during the time when it became a public company provides useful insight to the Board with regard to our growth strategic initiatives.

 Douglas J. McEachern joined our Board of Directors in 2009 and serves as the chairperson of our Compensation Committee.
 He is also a member of our Audit and Nominating and Corporate Governance committees.
 He was an Audit Partner at Deloitte & Touche, LLP, or Deloitte, from August 1985 until May 2009.
-Mr. McEachern was a staff member and manager at Deloitte's predecessor, Touche Ross & Co., from 1976 to 1983.
+Mr. McEachern was a staff member and manager at Deloitte's predecessor,

+Touche Ross & Co., from 1976 to 1983.
 From 1983 to 1985, he was the Professional Accounting Fellow with the Federal Home Loan Bank Board in Washington D.C.
-Mr. McEachern is a member of the Board of Directors of Community Bank in Pasadena, California and a member of its Ethics, Finance, Nominating and Governance, Investment and Audit Committees.
+Mr. McEachern is Chairman of the Board of Directors of Community Bank in Pasadena, California and a member of its Nominating and Governance and Audit Committees.
 In addition, Mr. McEachern joined the Board of Directors of Reading International in May 2012 and is chairman of its Audit and Conflicts Committee.
-He is also a member of the Finance Committee of the Methodist Hospital of Arcadia and Arcadia Public Library Foundation.
+He is also a member of the Finance Committee of the Methodist Hospital of Arcadia.
 Mr. McEachern is an auditing and accountancy instructor at Claremont McKenna College and he has taught accounting at California State Polytechnic University at Pomona.
 Additionally, Mr. McEachern is a member of the American Institute of Certified Public Accountants, or AICPA.
 Mr. McEachern received a B.S in Business Administration in 1974 from the University of California, Berkeley, and an M.B.A. in 1976 from the University of Southern California.
 We believe that Mr. McEachern's significant audit experience at Deloitte makes him an important contributor to our Board and its committees, including the Audit Committee.